skrysm/hdvp/README.md

 The basic design of HDVP consists of:

 * a server (e.g. a HTTP server) that hosts the binary data (so that it can be downloaded by the client); it also "displays" the **verification code** to the user.
-* a client application: the user calls it (on the machine where to download the binary data to; e.g. the freshly installed server) with the ip address/hostname of the HDVP server and the verification code provided by the server.
-The application then downloads the binary data and verifies it against the verification code.
+* a client application: the user calls it (on the machine where they want to download the binary data to; e.g. the freshly installed server) with the ip address/hostname of the HDVP server and the verification code provided by the server.
+The client application then downloads the binary data and verifies it against the verification code.

 *Note:* The HDVP implementation actually just provides the APIs for creating and verifying the verification code.
 There is no network code in HDVP.
 It must be provided by the user of HDVP.